 We cleaned him, cared for the g tube site, dessed him, and I gave him another 2 oz, which he then threw up all over.

-So I cleaned myself and changed clothes while Travis did the same for James.
+So I cleaned myself and changed clothes while Travis did the same for JF.
 And then I gave him a paci and put him to bed.

 At 3am he was wet again.